Wow! How can it be so close to the end of the year? Like the last decade, it has gone by in a blink.

 I’ve provided two files.
 Again, it’s super basic but you can download the editable PowerPoint® presentation graphics program file here (literally, the word “here” is hyperlinked directly to the file) or the printable Adobe® PDF file here (same “here” here).

-Or, subscribe in the box to your left to receive our newsletter, and receive access to our free resource library where you can download a prettified .pdf or PowerPoint® presentation graphics program file!
+Or, subscribe (below) to receive periodic updates and access to our free resource library where you can download a prettified .pdf or PowerPoint® presentation graphics program file!

 Let me know what you think!